Why My Insomnia is Getting Worse and Worse?

 6. If you like herbal tea, try a cup of hot chamomile, catnip, anise or fennel tea.
 All of these contain natural ingredients which help bring about sleep.

-7. Limit naps during the day.
-Naps affect the quality of your sleep.
+7. Limit naps during the day especially the long ones (more than 25-30 minutes).
+Naps affect the quality of your night sleep.

 8. Get a massage: even a short backrub and/or face/scalp massage with slow and gentle, yet firm strokes will help work the tension out of your muscles and soothe you to sleep.